-In 2019, 104 surgeons have registered their patients on the NLR.
-Forty-two surgeons performed 10 or less ACLR surgery while only one surgeon performed over 60 ACLR procedures.
-Figure (13) demonstrates the number of surgeons in relation to the total ACLRs procedure they have performed between 2013 and 2019.
+In 2021, 97 surgeons have registered their patients on the NLR.
+Forty-eight surgeons performed 10 or less ACLR surgery while only one surgeon performed over 60 ACLR procedures.
+Figure (13) demonstrates the number of surgeons in relation to the total ACLRs procedure they have performed between 2013 and 2021.
 Figure (14) shows the grade of operating surgeons who performed the ACLR surgery.
-In 2019, there was a noticeable increase in ACL procedure performed by trainees and fellows compared to previous years.
+There was a noticeable increase in ACL procedure performed by trainees and fellows in the last 3 years compared to previous years.
 Approximately 90% of ACLR procedures on the registry have been performed by consultant grade surgeons.

-Figure 13: Number of surgeons in relation to the total ACLRs procedures they performed between 2013 and 2019
+Figure 13: Number of surgeons in relation to the total ACLRs procedures they performed between 2013 and 2021